ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

+_DeleteRuleReader DeleteRuleReader DeleteRuleReader DeleteRuleReader
-_DeleteRuleReader DeleteRuleReader DeleteRuleReader DeleteRuleReader is a Reader
+DeleteRuleReader DeleteRuleReader DeleteRuleReader is a Reader for the
-for the DeleteRule structure._
+DeleteRule structure._

 #### Properties